 PICSPIRATION SUNDAY: I am almost ready with my first photo exhibit.
 In April I will exhibit a collection of 14 landscape photos from my home commune, Ås in Norway.

-What used to be a station building is now a cozy cafe serving small but healthy food for people that watch our their health and take kratom capsules, coffee and drinks.
+What used to be a station building is now a cozy cafe serving small food, coffee and drinks.
 It also doubles as waiting room for commuters taking the train to work in Oslo.

 Every month a local artist exhibits his/her work.
 A few months ago I was approached whether I would like to exhibit some of my local landscape photos in one of the months in 2015.

 I did not need much time to think about the request.
 I had already noticed how posting my landscape photos to the Ås Facebook group always gained lots of likes, sometimes more than 200.
 My answer was yes – and April was agreed as the month for the exhibit.

 But how do I prepare a photo exhibit?

 One thing is to agree for a photo exhibit.
 The much bigger challenge is to prepare for and produce the exhibit.
 I would soon realize that takes lots of planning and work.

 I started picking photos already in November.
 I wanted it to be a selection that fit well together as a whole, but still with distinct differences.
 And at least some of the photos should be taken in places in Ås most people in my local commune would know.

 Also I decided all times of the year should be represented.
 Deciding this I realized I lacked suitable winter photos.
 Therefore part of the Christmas holidays was spent filling this gap.
 The photo above is one of the photos that were taken during the holiday season.